 We’re pretty passionate about copy-paste here at Tiny.
 After all, this little function makes a big difference, especially for content creators and developers.

 One of the greatest copy-paste challenges comes from copying content from one application to another.
-For example, a lot of our customers want to copy from Microsoft Word or Excel into their workplace CMS (content management system).
+For example, a lot of our customers want to copy from Microsoft Word, Excel or Google Docs into their workplace CMS (content management system).
 But when you do this, formatting issues are almost guaranteed, and it can even break the code.
 Basically, copy-pasting between different applications can lead to a mess.
 It can take hours of developer time to fix copy-paste errors, and content creators may spend hours manually reformatting content inside the editor.

 That’s why we created PowerPaste for TinyMCE, a premium plugin that allows users to copy in clean content (with 99% accuracy!) without developers needing to worry about the underlying code breaking.
 With PowerPaste, you can save on support costs, with up to 40% fewer support tickets generated.
 And your content creators can focus on the content itself, not how it’s formatted.